Ask an Agent

 Question

-I tried to get insurance from Progressive but they said that I needed to put everyone in the household on my policy.
-Is this necessary if everyone has their own vehicle with insurance already?
+Progressive wants me to put everyone in the household on my policy.
+Is this necessary if everyone already has their own vehicle with insurance?

 Aug 12, 2019 Miami, FL